algorandfoundation/docs/docs/get-details/dapps/smart-contracts/abi/index.md

 |string| A variable-length byte array (byte[]) assumed to contain UTF-8 encoded content|
 |(T1,T2,...,TN)| A tuple of the types T1, T2, …, TN, N >= 0|
 |reference type | account, asset, application only for arguments, in which case they are an alias for uint8.
 See section "Reference Types" below|

+The encoding and decoding of these types should be handled by the SDKs for calling methods and reading out return values.

+Because stack types in the AVM are limited to uint64 and bytes, a smart contract may rely on ABI types defined in PyTeal to encode or decode the data passed in the application args.

 ## Reference Types